jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

 ### 0.11.0
-- Decent error messaging for parsing shortcut files and when shortcut isn't recognized
+- Decent error messaging for parsing shortcut-files and when shortcut isn't recognized
 - change shortcut from json to custom format: "~~"
 - create scripts to playtest
 - Fill in rest of readme instructions